How to Make Spicy Colocasia Leaf Rolls (Patrode)

 - These leaves have zero cholesterol.
 The dietary fiber and methionine in them help in breaking the triglyceride and lowering the cholesterol level.
 It is a 'superfood' for those who are suffering from high cholesterol levels.

 - Colocasia leaf has a very low level of saturated fat in it.
 It has an abundant amount of dietary fiber.
 Both these help in preventing the cholesterol and fat accumulating in the blood vessel.
 Potassium in the leaves assists in maintaining normal blood pressure.

 - The folate in this leaf is helpful for DNA synthesis and also for preventing colon cancer and rectal cancer.

 - Taro leaves have a good amount of iron in it.
 This helps in improving the red blood cells and thus reducing anemia.
 The people who are anemic should eat taro leaves regularly to overcome the problem.

 - Potassium in these leaves helps in proper electrolyte balance in the body.

-All these benefits show that you should consume cooked taro leaves on a regular basis for good health and immunity.
+All these benefits show that you should consume cooked taro leaves regularly for good health.